NBA Finals 2025 odds & preview: Thunder vs Pacers betting tips

 Shai Gilgeous-Alexander averaged 32.7 points, 6.4 rebounds and 5 assists per game in the regular season, en route to becoming just the second Canadian to win NBA MVP.

-He has scored at least 30 points in eight of the last nine games, and rose to the occasion in the latter stages of the Thunder's series wins against the Nuggets and the Timberwolves.
+He has scored at least 30 points in ten of the last twelve games, and rose to the occasion in the latter stages of the Thunder's series wins against the Nuggets and the Timberwolves.

-In the two regular season meetings between the Thunder and the Pacers, SGA scored a combined 78 points, before putting up 38 points in the Game 1 loss.
-His over/under for Game 2 is set at 34.5 points.
+In the two regular season meetings between the Thunder and the Pacers, SGA scored a combined 78 points, before putting up 72 points across the first two games in the Finals.
+His over/under for Game 5 is set at 34.5 points.

 Tyrese Haliburton has been at the centre of the Indiana Pacers' run to the Finals, with clutch game-winners in each previous round of the playoffs against the Bucks, Cavs and Knicks.
 He repeated the trick to stun the Thunder home crowd in Game 1.

-Haliburton is averaging 18.6 points and 9.2 assists per game in the playoffs, and he is happy to make the right play rather than forcing things unnecessarily.
-The point guard has a Double-Double (10+ in two separate stat categories e.g points & assists) in five of the last seven games, with 14 points and 10 rebounds in Game 1.
+Haliburton is averaging 18.6 points and 9.3 assists per game in the playoffs, and he is happy to make the right play rather than forcing things unnecessarily.
+The point guard has a Double-Double (10+ in two separate stat categories e.g points & assists) in six of the last ten games.

-He had a quiet opening game before the incredible ending, but has shown repeatedly he only needs one moment, and preferably within the final few seconds.
-It will be interesting to see going forward how Haliburton handles the elite Thunder defense, which mostly contained Timberwolves star Anthony Edwards.
+He's shown repeatedly he only needs one moment, and preferably within the final few seconds.
+The series could ultimately come down to how Haliburton handles the elite Thunder defense, which mostly contained Timberwolves star Anthony Edwards.

-Haliburton may be the Pacers' star, but Pascal Siakam is Indiana's most consistent player.
+Haliburton may be the Pacers' star, but Pascal Siakam is Indiana's most consistent points scorer.
 He won the Conference Finals MVP for his performance against the Knicks, shooting above 50% throughout the series.

 Siakam's Game 2 in New York, where he scored 39 points on 65% of attempts, was a particular highlight, giving the Pacers a 2-0 lead after two road games.
 After winning a championship with the Toronto Raptors in 2019, the veteran will look to utilise that experience.

-He is averaging 20.9 points a game in the playoffs, and has at least 30 in three of the last six.
-After scoring 19 points in Game 1 Siakam's points total for Game 2 is set at 18.5.
+He is averaging 20.6 points a game in the playoffs, and Siakam's points total for Game 4 is set at 19.5.

 Chet Holmgren is one of the vital cogs in the Thunder machine, both offensively and defensively.
-As well as averaging 15.8 points per game as a third option behind SGA and Williams, Holmgren has 8.4 rebounds and 2 blocks per game during the playoffs.
+As well as averaging 16 points per game as a third option behind SGA and Jalen Williams, Holmgren has 8.4 rebounds and 1.8 blocks per game during the playoffs.

 NBA Finals format